Discovery of nuclear fission: Protactinium

 The decay chain of actinium.
 Alpha decay shifts two elements down; beta decay shifts one element up.

 Soddy and Kasimir Fajans independently observed in 1913 that alpha decay caused atoms to shift down two places in the periodic table, while the loss of two beta particles restored it to its original position.
 In the resulting reorganisation of the periodic table, radium was placed in group II, actinium in group III, thorium in group IV and uranium in group VI.
 This left a gap between thorium and uranium.
 Soddy predicted that this unknown element, which he referred to (after Dmitri Mendeleev) as "ekatantalium", would be an alpha emitter with chemical properties similar to tantalium (now known as tantalum).
 It was not long before Fajans and Oswald Helmuth Göhring discovered it as a decay product of a beta-emitting product of thorium.
 Based on the radioactive displacement law of Fajans and Soddy, this was an isotope of the missing element, which they named "brevium" after its short half-life.
 However, it was a beta emitter, and therefore could not be the mother isotope of actinium.
 This had to be another isotope.

 Two scientists at the Kaiser Wilhelm Institute (KWI) in Berlin-Dahlem took up the challenge of finding the missing isotope.
 Otto Hahn had graduated from the University of Marburg as an organic chemist, but had been a post-doctoral researcher at University College London under Sir William Ramsay, and under Rutherford at McGill University, where he had studied radioactive isotopes.
 In 1906, he returned to Germany, where he became an assistant to Emil Fischer at the University of Berlin.
 At McGill he had become accustomed to working closely with a physicist, so he teamed up with Lise Meitner, who had received her doctorate from the University of Vienna in 1906, and had then moved to Berlin to study physics under Max Planck at the Friedrich-Wilhelms-Universität.
-Meitner found Hahn, who was her own age, less intimidating than older, more distinguished colleagues.
+Meitner found Hahn, who was about the same age as her, less intimidating than older, more distinguished colleagues.
 Hahn and Meitner moved to the recently established Kaiser Wilhelm Institute for Chemistry in 1913, and by 1920 had become the heads of their own laboratories there, with their own students, research programs and equipment.
 The new laboratories offered new opportunities, as the old ones had become too contaminated with radioactive substances to investigate feebly radioactive substances.
 They developed a new technique for separating the tantalum group from pitchblende, which they hoped would speed the isolation of the new isotope.